MadokaIII/pixel-tennis/README.md

-# Ping-Pong
+# Pixel Tennis
-Trying to develop Ping-Pong in Zig using raylib-zig
+Trying to develop a simulation of Ping-pong in Zig using raylib-zig